 Graders sometimes make mistakes.
 When this happens, you can submit an appeal through codePost.
 In order to keep course logistics manageable, appeals must be submitted through codePost by the posted deadline - codePost will not accept late appeals.
-Your appeal must clearly and concisely state a concrete mistake that you believe the grader made.
+Your appeal must clearly, and concisely state a concrete mistake that you believe the grader made.
 For example:

 - "Grader said I didn't say X, but I did say X." - "Grader feedback says only 'good job!', but they checked 15/20 on the rubric." - "Grader was extremely subjectively harsh multiple points were taken off for a typo." - Asking for another set of eyes, or a vague complaint, will generally not succeed.
-A successful appeal should point to a concrete discrepancy between the rubric and the grader's evaluation. - To be extra clear: if an appeal does not clearly highlight a concrete mistake or confusion by the grader, it will typically be returned without being considered.
+A successful appeal should point to a concrete discrepancy between the rubric and the grader's evaluation.